livewire/docs/pages/data_binding.md

 # Data Binding
 If you've used front-end frameworks like Angular, React, or Vue, you are already familiar with this concept.
-However, if you are new to this concept, allow me to domonstrate.
+However, if you are new to this concept, allow me to demonstrate.

 Consider the following Livewire component: